EURO 2024: All you need to know

 What is the qualifying format?

-Teams will be placed into ten groups of five (containing the four UEFA Nations League Finals participants) or six.
+Teams have been placed into ten groups of five (including those containing the four UEFA Nations League Finals participants) or six.
 Sides play home and away in a round-robin format, with the group winners and runners-up advancing directly to the final tournament.
-The remaining three teams will be decided through the play-offs, featuring 12 teams selected based on their performance in the 2022/23 UEFA Nations League.
+The remaining three teams will be decided through the play-offs, featuring 12 teams selected based on their performance in the 2022/23 Nations League.

 What is the tournament format?